We are adaptable.

 Thank goodness.
 As I continue to age, all hope is not lost!

-This is revolutionary in terms of not only how we can keep learning, but also how we can change behavior and adapt.
+This is revolutionary in terms of we can keep learning, and also how we can change behavior and adapt.
 Most important, how our pain can change.

 What does this have to do with how well you can or cannot move?
 The fact that you have persistent pain or not?
 Why it flares up?

-And … learn simple things you can do throughout the day, that are most likley to help according to latest research.
+And … learn simple things you can do throughout the day, that is most likely to help according to the latest research.